darksideoftheshmoo/VCellID-linux/README.md

 ### Notes

 Please note that, since package names change between distros, you must make sure that the correct packages have been installed, in order to satisfy the dependencies.
-If autoreconf reports unmet dependencies, feel free to edit the configure.ac file if you are sure the correct packages are installed.
+If autoreconf reports unmet dependencies, feel free to edit the configure.ac file if you are sure the correct packages are already installed.

 ## Build and Install